Xuwx37/scenarios/python/challenge-currency-exchange/step2.md

 1. The function should be named `currency_converter`.
 2. The function should take three arguments: `original_currency` (string), `target_currency` (string), and `amount` (float).
-3. The function should use an exchange rate API to get the exchange rate between the two currencies.
+3. The function should use the given json file to get the exchange rate between the two currencies.
 4. The function should return the converted amount as a float.

 ## Examples